ebuchman/blog/content/posts/uoa-liquidity.md

 which we account become media themselves for discharging debts.
 Both inside and outside moneys can function as media of exchange.
-But while inside money emerges from the elastic capacity of the Unit of Account to denominate debt, outside money manifests in the discipline imposed by Medium of Exchange to discharge debt here and now.
+But while inside money emerges from the elastic capacity of the Unit of Account to denominate debt, outside money manifests in the discipline imposed by the Medium of Exchange to discharge debt here and now.

-Hence media of exchange are most commonly thought of as an outside money.
+Hence, media of exchange are most commonly thought of as outside money.
 For most people, this is their commercial bank deposits.
 For the banks, its the central bank reserves.
-However, especially for banks, they have tremendous networks of inside money, which form a very real medium of exchange for them, and serve as the substrate of the eurodollar system.
+However, the banks also have tremendous networks of inside money, which form a very real medium of exchange for them, and serve as the substrate of the eurodollar system.
 These inside monies are built out of the trust generated within the banking community in its own network of debt denomination.
 What would it look